 Shepard’s mother ended up growing at a huge business by the time he was the student of high school.
 She worked for car shows with traveling events at race tracks.
 She began as a janitor on the midnight shift at GM, then worked in fleet management at the GM providing grounds in Milford, Michigan, then did hospitality days for all the family members of the GM.
 Eventually, she moved to public relations at an ad agency.
 When she went back to GM, she left her four shops that managed publically events for magazine journalists.

 From the age of 14 to 18, Dax worked for his mother on the road, going from one race track to another racetrack.
-For about duration of two years, Dax had a stepfather who was by profession, an engineer on the Corvette.
+For about a duration of two years, Dax had a stepfather who was by profession, an engineer on the Corvette.
 Mom of Dax has married four times.
-Shepard told to the camera that he had three stepfathers.
+Shepard told the camera that he had three stepfathers.

 According to Shepard, his mother named him for the rich playboy Dax, in Harold Robbins’ novel, David Shepard, who lives in Oregon, and a younger half-sister, Carly Hatter, whom he cast in his 2012 film “hit and run.”